-- a.
-Members of this category must be involved in either: - At least fifty (50) patient contacts per two (2) years (i.e., a patient contact is defined as an inpatient admission, consultation, an inpatient or outpatient surgical procedure, shifts performed by an emergency department practitioner, hospitalist, pathologist, radiologist, anesthesiologist, or practitioner in a provider-based clinic), OR - ii.
-Have attended at least fourteen (14) Medical Staff, hospital, system meetings or Hospital or Trinity CME meetings, or involvement in other medical staff or department activities acceptable to the Department Chair, per two (2) years. - b.
+At least fifty (50) patient contacts per two (2) years (i.e., a patient contact is defined as an inpatient admission, consultation, an inpatient or outpatient surgical procedure, shifts performed by an emergency department practitioner, hospitalist, pathologist, radiologist, anesthesiologist, or practitioner in a provider-based clinic), OR

+Have attended at least ten (10) Medical Staff, committee meetings or hospital meetings or CME meetings in the Hospital per two (2) years.

 In the event that a member of the Active category does not meet the qualifications for reappointment to the Active category, and if the member is otherwise abiding by all bylaws, rules, regulations, and policies of the Medical Staff and hospital, the member may be appointed to another Medical Staff category if s/he meets the eligibility requirements for such category.